“I’m not a builder of buildings, I’m a builder of collections” – Leonard Lauder

 Collections are similar to arrays so it is important to understand what they are and how the differ to arrays.

-If you are a VBA Vault member, click on the image below to access the webinar.
+If you are a member of the website, click on the image below to view the webinar.

 What is a Collection?